JakDaniels/BlenderScripts/README.md

 Once you have the combined mesh tile you can import it into OpenSim.
 The best tool for this is the Radegast viewer. http://radegast.org/wiki/Radegast_Download
+Radegast uses only one LOD for the mesh including physics.
+This is just what you want for terrain and is much quicker than other viewers which try to calculate different LOD levels.
+I did not have any success with texture uploads however with Radegast, so I used an ordinary viewer for this.
+It does mean that you will have to drag and drop 256 textures onto your terrain using the viewer to complete your terrain in Opensim.
+If anyone has a better way for this I'd love to know about it!

 Any questions or suggestions for improvement, please contact me directly: jak {at} ateb {dot} co {dot} uk